 - You can no longer have mobile call extensions without desktop call extensions.

 - Quality scores are now mixed as aggregates from all devices.

 - Specific mobile bid adjustments (we had more control before).

 - Set specific mobile ads.

 - Bid adjustments by location.

-As you can probably tell from my excitement, enhanced campaigns are not an improvement for advertisers.
+As you can probably tell from my excitement, enhanced campaigns are not an improvement for PPC managers.
 Many of the new ideas that come with enhanced campaigns were possible before, and also with more reporting ability.
 I do however enjoy the ad group specific settings and the functionality that brings to the table.
 But to call it “enhanced campaigns”?